seed-run/homepage/_docs/adding-a-build-spec.md

 - `$SEED_APP_NAME`: The app name.
 - `$SEED_SERVICE_NAME`: The name of the service.
 - `$SEED_BUILD_ID`: The build id.
-- `$SEED_BRANCH`: The Git branch used in the build process.
+- `$SEED_BRANCH`: The Git branch used to trigger this build.
 Does not apply to promotions and rollbacks.
 For PR stages, this is the branch the PR was submitted to.
+Note the difference between this and the `$SEED_STAGE_BRANCH` variable.
+These two variables will differ if you trigger a manual deployment using a branch that's different from the one the stage is set to auto-deploy from.
 - `$SEED_PULL_REQUEST_NUMBER`: For PR stages, this is the number of the Pull Request.

 - Secrets: All your [secrets in the Seed console]({% link _docs/storing-secrets.md %}) are also made available during the build process.
 For example, a secret environment variable called **TEST_VAR** would be available as `$TEST_VAR` in the build process.